dpescatore/geolocation/README.md

 ## map.2.html Gelocate me
 Added support to in browser geolocation using HTML5 api.
 In more details the function getLocation() does the following:

-Check if Geolocation is supported
+*Check if Geolocation is supported

-If supported, run the getCurrentPosition() method.
-If not, display a message to the user If the getCurrentPosition() method is successful, it returns a coordinates object to the function specified in the parameter (showPosition)
+*If supported, run the getCurrentPosition() method.
+If not, display a message to the user

+*If the getCurrentPosition() method is successful, it returns a coordinates object to the function specified in the parameter (viewMap)

-The viewMap() function get coords and use it on the map
+*The viewMap() function get coords and use it on the map

 ## map.3.html